MH4454/Weather_Dashboard/README.md

 ## General info

 I developed a weather dashboard that shows the current weather, UV index, and forecast for the city based on the user input.
 A drop-down of previously searched cities is available, so the user would be able to re-search their favorite cities.
+Deployed Link: https://mh4454.github.io/Weather_Dashboard/

 #### Demo